AXNIS/Tic-Tac-Toe-1/README.md

 First Phase: ( Using only: HTML, CSS, JS)

 -> Responsive
 -> Leaderboard setup
 -> 2 player score head to head data display
+-> Leaderboard updation at each score update